-A few years ago, my wife and I decided to watch a bunch of the Hallmark Christmas movies released that year.
+A few years ago, my wife and I watched a bunch of the Hallmark Christmas movies released that year.
 We printed out the schedule and hung it on our fridge and made it a once-or-twice per week date night.
-For each movie we planned some winter-themed drink: cranberry juice and gin, stout beer, mulled wine, etc. As expected, the movies were all pretty much the same, but we came to appreciate the subtleties of each movie, like variations on a theme.
+For each movie, we planned some winter-themed drink: cranberry juice and gin, stout beer, mulled wine, etc. As expected, the movies were all pretty much the same, but we came to appreciate the subtleties of each movie, like variations on a theme.
 Maybe the lead actress said a specific word a weird way, or maybe the rules of the town pie-baking festival made no sense, or the lead actor’s supposed profession (e.g. “town ice carver”) was especially outlandish.

 I guess what I’m saying is that I have a soft spot for the Christmas rom-com industrial complex even if I’m not exactly their target audience.
 Every genre has its schlock that gets peddled out, and if it must be schlock, why not something cheery and warm?
 I can get behind that.